rekliner/EngineeringMidLevel/README.md

 # Engineering Project
 This is a project that we use for testing potential team members on their technical skills.
+It is based on requirements supplied to Britecore.

 ## Feature Request App
 Build a web application that allows the user to create "feature requests".